 Laser safety in European countries is governed by the International Electrotechnical Commission (IEC) and European Standards (EN) provided in the EN 207 and IEC 60825 documents.

-For the United States of America, Occupational Safety and Health Administration (OSHA) has determined the American National Standard (ANSI Z136) as the guidelines for laser safety.
+For the United States of America, the Occupational Safety and Health Administration (OSHA) has determined the American National Standard (ANSI Z136) as the guidelines for laser safety.

 Classification of Lasers according to Risk of Injury

 There are two classification systems of lasers, the ‘old system’ and the ‘revised system’.

 The International Electrotechnical Commission (IEC) introduced the revised system in 2002.

 American National Standards Institute (ANSI) has incorporated the revised system in their ANSI Z136 standards, and therefore, we will be discussing the “revised system” of laser classification.

 Each laser class has a specific warning label that should be installed on the device and in the area where these lasers are being used.

 |Class 1||Not harmful under normal operating conditions||Laser printers|